abderraouf-adjal/ArduinoSpritzCipher/README.md

 Are usable only after calling `spritz_setup()` or `spritz_setup_withIV()`.

 Functions `spritz_random*()` requires `spritz_setup()` or `spritz_setup_withIV()` initialized with an entropy (random data), 128-bit of entropy at least.
-Arduino Uno's ATmega328P and many microcontrollers and microprocessors does not have a real source of entropy, you may need an external source of entropy such as external hardware to get it, or at least a prestored random data updated with `spritz_random*()`.
+Arduino Uno's ATmega328P and many microcontrollers and microprocessors does NOT have a real/official way to get entropy,

+**you will/may need getting entropy** by using hardware (recommended), or at least a pre-stored random data updated with `spritz_random*()` output (NOT recommended).

 To generate a random number in a range [k, m) use `k + spritz_random32_uniform(ctx, m)`, Not `k + (spritz_random8(ctx) % m)` or `k + (spritz_random32(ctx) % m)`.